Expanding the Boston Talent Pipeline

 Wentworth's team is happy to share our experiences and participate in opportunities that evaluate and/or assess our ongoing work in Industry Corps.
-Please reach out to Beth Curtis, Director of Operations & Development to schedule an initial conversation.
+Please reach out to Erik Miller, Assistant Vice President of Community Engagement and Educational Access to schedule an initial conversation.

 State or Local Government?

 Interested in learning more about the program?
 Please reach out to Erik Miller, Assistant Vice President of Community Engagement and Educational Access, to schedule an initial conversation.